August 2, 2023

-In the times we’ve been living in, mental health has come to the forefront of many conversations.
+In the times we’ve been living in, mental health and well-being have come to the forefront of many conversations.
 This has occurred at an accelerated rate due to the isolation that has been caused by Covid-19.
-However, there are also many other reasons that we should be concerned about mental health.
+However, there are also many other reasons that we should be concerned about mental health, mental health problems, mental health conditions, and mental health services.

-At the top of our list is a mental health course called Mental Health in the Workplace.
+At the top of our list is a free online mental health training called Mental Health in the Workplace.
 This course puts a spotlight on mental health issues in order to empower management to address mental health issues at work.
-Management will learn to spot mental illness, prevent it from starting, intervene when needed, and maintain a culture where employees with mental health issues are supported.
+Management will learn to spot mental illness, prevent it from starting, intervene when needed, and maintain a culture where employees with mental health and behavioral health issues are supported, such as substance-use, PTSD, schizophrenia, bipolar disorder, and more traumatic disorders.

 Best of all, EdApp is free, so you can get started right away.
 Just register for the site and you are ready to go.